jyeg/angulpifango/README.md

 * Browserify
 * Django

 The idea here is to have each mini-angular app (that belongs to a django app) be able to live in isolation but also have access to common libraries.
-In the following sample django app, this would live in the "app" directory:
+In the following sample django setup, this project's root would map to the "djangoapp_1" directory:

 ```
 root